 The power in the recruiting process has shifted to the job seeker, and their expectations are at an all-time high.
 This means that companies have a lot to lose if their application, recruiting and hiring processes are lagging behind their competitors.

-Candidates today, especially Millennials, have changed how organizations of all sizes compete for and recruit the best talent.
-According to a Pew Research report, more than one-in-three Americans in the labor force are Millennials, making them the largest generation in the U.S. labor force.
-This means many of the older methods of talent acquisition may no longer work for organizations or recruiters.
+Candidates today, especially millennials, have changed how organizations of all sizes compete for and recruit the best talent.
+According to a Pew Research report, more than one-in-three Americans in the labor force are millennials, making them the largest generation in the U.S. labor force.
+This means many previous methods of talent acquisition may no longer work for organizations or recruiters.

-HR leaders and smart recruiters know they need to step up their game in order to catch the eye of high-quality candidates.
+HR leaders and smart recruiters must step up their game in order to catch the eye of high-quality candidates.
 Even though 90% of global professionals are interested in hearing about new job opportunities, finding and attracting top talent continues to be a challenge for many organizations.

 Employees Want Jobs to Have Better Development Opportunities

-It’s no secret that more than 70% of people leave their jobs because of a lack of career opportunities and advancement, which seems like a crying shame.
-Countless studies have shown that employees are happier, more engaged and more productive when their employer invests in their skills and professional development.
+It’s no secret that more than 70% of people leave their jobs because of a lack of career opportunities and advancement.
+Several studies have shown that employees are happier, more engaged and more productive when their employer invests in their skills and professional development.
 Therefore, it’s essential to have a learning and development program in place and communicate why and how you will invest in your employees’ skills, as well as career growth throughout the entire candidate journey.